-The earning years start here.
+The earning years start in the 'Young' unmarried stage.
 At this stage income is likely to be limited while expenses are likely to be high.
 It is good to get into the habit of saving and a budget may be a good idea to control expenses.
 Many of the goals are likely to be short and medium term in nature, apart from the mandatory long-term retirement goal.